microsoftgraph/microsoft-graph-toolkit/packages/mgt-components/README.md

 MGT is built using [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 Web components use their tag name as a unique key when registering within a browser.
 Any attempt to register a component using a previously registered tag name results in an error being thrown when calling `CustomElementRegistry.define()`.
 In scenarios where multiple custom applications can be loaded into a single page this created issues for MGT, most notably in developing solutions using SharePoint Framework.

 To mitigate this challenge we built the [`mgt-spfx`](https://github.com/microsoftgraph/microsoft-graph-toolkit/tree/main/packages/mgt-spfx) package.
-Using `mgt-spfx` developers could centralize the registration of MGT web components across all SPFx solutions deployed on the tenant.
-By reusing MGT components from a central location web parts from different solutions could be loaded into a single page without throwing errors.
-When using `mgt-spfx` all MGT based web parts in a SharePoint tenant used the same version of MGT.
+Using `mgt-spfx` developers can centralize the registration of MGT web components across all SPFx solutions deployed on the tenant.
+By reusing MGT components from a central location web parts from different solutions can be loaded into a single page without throwing errors.
+When using `mgt-spfx` all MGT based web parts in a SharePoint tenant use the same version of MGT.

-To allow developers to build web parts using the latest version of MGT and load them on pages along web parts that use v2.x of MGT, we've added a new disambiguation feature to MGT.
+To allow developers to build web parts using the latest version of MGT and load them on pages along with web parts that use v2.x of MGT, we've added a new disambiguation feature to MGT.
 Using this feature developers can specify a unique string to add to the tag name of all MGT web components in their application.

 ### Usage in standard HTML and JavaScript